-Cystitis is defined as inflammation of the bladder.
+Cystitis is an inflammation of the bladder.
 It may precede or be secondary to urolithiasis (stones in the urinary tract).

 Symptoms include: Straining to urinate, blood in urine, increased thirst, increased frequency of urination, excessive genital licking, sudden halt in litter box usage, crying in the litter box, urinating in places other than the litter box.